vinkodlak/rigpro.consulting/src/pages/index.md

         we blend with the logging crew to provide 24/7 supervision, quality control and reporting services to our Clients.
-It is our ultimate goal to work safely with the logging crews to provide the Client with high quality data, on depth, with 100 percent operational efficiency.
+It is our ultimate goal to work safely with the logging crews to provide the Client with high quality data, on depth, with 100 percent operational efficiency!
     - image: /img/education_2.jpg
       title: Logging Courses
       body: >-
-        We offer practical wireline logging education to a wide range of audiences.
+        We offer a practical wireline logging education to a wide range of audiences.
 From Petrophysicists to Drilling Supervisors - our targeted QA/QC courses are tailored to minimize time and maximize benefits.
 Both online and class-based courses are available.